Natural Transformations

 Length: List -> Const Int

-Another natural transformation: length.
-It maps from the List functor to the Const Int functor.
-The Const functor ignores its type parameter, so Const Int a is just Int regardless of a.
+length is a natural transformation from the List functor to Const Int.
+The Const functor ignores its type parameter: Const Int a is just Int regardless of a.
 Length doesn't care what's in the list, only how many elements there are.
 That type-blindness is naturality at work.

 Theorems for free: polymorphism = naturality